1954 NBA playoffs: Division Round Robin Semifinals

 Within each division, the top three teams in the season standings played a double round robin, comprising one home game in each city for each pair of teams, in order to eliminate one of the three participants.
 A three-way tie with two wins each would have secured home-court advantage in the Division Finals for New York or Minneapolis, who finished first in the season standings, against an opponent to be determined by one further game played with the season runner-up as host.
 In the event, neither round-robin generated even a two-way tie, so no seventh game was required in either Division.
-Two of three teams (shaded green) advanced to the Division Finals.
+Two of three teams advanced to the Division Finals.
 The second game between Minneapolis and Rochester—the sixth and final Western Division game scheduled—was not played because both teams had qualified for the Division Final and Minneapolis had secured home-court advantage in that series.
 The sixth and final Eastern Division game scheduled, Boston at Syracuse, was played because home-court advantage in their subsequent Division Final hadn't been determined.
 Both teams had won 42 season games and Boston had won by coin flip the edge in case of a tie in the round-robin stage.